 The concept of the fire department operating its own ambulance was introduced to the City Council on January 5, 2010, instead of relying on a private ambulance service for this important part of pre-hospital emergency care.
 On February 9, 2010, at the regularly scheduled City Council meeting, the City Council granted approval and authorization to proceed with establishing Fire Department-based transport.

-The Olivette Fire Department contracted with a private ambulance service to provide EMS transport services since the mid 1980s after (St. Louis) County Ambulance disbanded.
-Although Olivette responded on all medical calls and provided first-responder, life support care by licensed Paramedics, the fire department did not have the ability to transport people to the hospital.
+The Olivette Fire Department contracted with a private ambulance service to provide EMS transport services in the mid-1980s after (St. Louis) County Ambulance disbanded.
+Although Olivette responded to all medical calls and provided first-responder, life support care by licensed Paramedics, the fire department did not have the ability to transport people to the hospital.
 The Olivette Paramedics would provide treatment/care and transfer that care to the private ambulance service for the trip to the hospital.

 Taking on an ambulance during those difficult financial times, was the right thing to do for our residents to provide the best service possible, while making good financial sense.
-With the City billing for services, just like the private ambulance service did, the collected fees pay for the ambulance, the supplies necessary for life saving measures, the fuel and upkeep and will offset some of the current personnel costs.
+With the City billing for services, just like the private ambulance service did, the collected fees pay for the ambulance, the supplies necessary for life-saving measures, the fuel, and upkeep will offset some of the current personnel costs.

 The City contracted with American Response Vehicles (Columbia, Missouri) to build Olivette's first ambulance, paying for it over a 4-year lease/purchase agreement.
 The City contracted with MED3000 to provide billing services to the users of the ambulance and the Olivette City Council established a fee structure.

 On October 21, 2010 the Fire Department accepted delivery of a 2010 "Traumahawk" Life Support Ambulance built on a 2009 Chevy C-4500 chassis.
 The unit was manufactured by American Emergency Vehicles located in West Jefferson, North Carolina.